curious-odd-man/RgxGen/README.md

 I plan to support this library, so you're welcome to open issues or reach me by e-mail in case of any questions.
 Any suggestions, feature requests or bug reports are welcome!

+Please vote up my answer on [StackOverflow](https://stackoverflow.com/a/58813696/4174003) to help others find this library.